Automobiles Alpine: 1960s

-In 1962, the A108 began to be produced also in Brazil, by Willys-Overland.
-It was the Willys Interlagos (berlineta, coupé and convertible).
+In 1962, the A108 began to be produced also in Brazil, by Willys-Overland, being renamed the Willys Interlagos (berlineta, coupé and convertible).

 By now the car's mechanicals were beginning to show their age in Europe.
 Alpine was already working closely with Renault and when the Renault R8 saloon was introduced in 1962, Alpine redeveloped their chassis and made a number of minor body changes to allow the use of R8 mechanicals.

 This new car was the A110 Berlinette Tour de France, named after a successful run with the Alpine A108 in the 1962 event.
 Starting with a 956 cc engine of 51 bhp, the same chassis and body developed with relatively minor changes over the years to the stage where, by 1974, the little cars were handling 1800 cc engines developing 180 bhp+.
 With a competition weight for the car of around 620 kg, the performance was excellent.

 Alpine achieved increasing success in rallying, and by 1968 had been allocated the whole Renault competition budget.
-The close collaboration allowed Alpines to be sold and maintained in France by normal Renault dealerships.
+This close collaboration with Renault allowed Alpines to be sold and maintained in France by normal Renault dealerships.
 Real top level success started in 1968 with outright wins in the Coupe des Alpes and other international events.
 By this time the competition cars were fitted with 1440 cc engines derived from the Renault R8 Gordini.
-Competition successes became numerous, helped since Alpine was the first company fully to exploit the competition parts homologation rules.
+Competition successes became numerous, helped by the fact that Alpine was the first company fully to exploit the competitions homologation rules.